 Myth #4: SEER 13 Units Are Much Bigger than Older Units, Requiring Major Renovations to Existing Homes to Accommodate Them

 Some of the new units are bigger, but the majority are not.
-Manufacturers are using latest design technology which means that, in many cases, the AC units can be made smaller.
+Manufacturers are using latest design technology.
+This means, in many cases, the AC units can be made smaller.

 Myth #5: The SEER 13 Standard Places a Burden on Small Manufacturers

-The fact is, SEER technology has been made available to all manufacturers.
-There is no reason why this should place an extra burden on smaller companies.
+The fact is, SEER technology is available to all manufacturers.
+So there’s no reason why this should place an extra burden on smaller companies.

 Myth #6: Over 75 Percent of the Models Will Be Eradicated to Accommodate SEER 13

-Well, this may be true, but it is the price of progress in any sector of the industry.
-As new technology is introduced, models using older technology will be phased out.
+Well, this may be true.
+But it is the price of progress in any sector of the industry.
+So as new technology is introduced, models using older technology will be phased out.

-This doesn’t mean that your choice is limited.
-With SEER 13 being the minimum rating, other models with higher SEER ratings are being manufactured to meet the demand for better efficiencies.
+This doesn’t mean you don’t have options.
+With SEER 13 being the minimum rating, they’re making other models with higher SEER ratings to meet the demand.

 Myth #7: Units With Higher SEER Ratings are Too Expensive and Won’t Save Me Any Money